STS's mains characteristics

 Minimal duration between 2 consecutive flights, days 25

-The former Soviet Union's analogue was the Energiya-Buran system.
-The decision to go forward with of this system was made in 1974-1976 the program was slow to gear up.
-Buran (snowstorm or blizzard) orbiter was not atop the Energiya launch vehicle until 1988, an Energiya test launch was conducted successfully the Buran in 1987.
-During the 1988 flight, Buran flew two orbits without a and successfully returned to Earth.
-This turned to be the Buran's one and only The program was put on hold and cancelled in 1993.
+The former Soviet Union's analogue was Energiya-Buran launch system.
+The decision go forward with development of system was made in 1974-1976 the program was slow to up.
+The Buran (snowstorm or orbiter was not launched atop Energiya launch vehicle until 1988, an Energiya test launch was successfully without the Buran in During the 1988 test flight, flew two orbits without a and successfully returned to Earth. turned out to be the one and only flight.
+The was put on hold and cancelled in 1993.

-Beyond appearances, however, there are several important technical between the two Shuttle systems.
-Perhaps the significant is that the U.S. Shuttle was intended to carry people into space but its only flight, the Buran flew without crew, although it was designed to accommodate crews as well.
-At one level, clearly U.S. Shuttle was designed as a follow-on to the Apollo and Skylab projects that send humans aloft on a routine basis.
-Tom Wolfe described in The Right Stuff, U.S. and NASA aerospace cultures were dominated by pilots and then by astronauts, so might say that flying people, not just into space was always a priority.
-This still true today, as NASA's human spaceflight on Shuttle and the International Space Station the public's imagination and pave the way and budgetarily for robotic spacecraft missions, ground-based and even aeronautics.
+Beyond appearances, however, there are several technical differences between the two systems.
+Perhaps the most significant that the U.S. Shuttle was intended to carry people into but on its only flight, Buran flew without a crew, it was designed to accommodate crews as well.
+At one clearly the U.S. Shuttle was as a follow-on program to Apollo and Skylab projects that send humans aloft on a basis.
+As Tom Wolfe described The Right Stuff, the U.S. NASA aerospace cultures were dominated by pilots and then by so some might say that people, not just payloads, into was always a priority.
+This still true today, as NASA's spaceflight efforts on Shuttle and International Space Station spark the imagination and pave the way and budgetarily for robotic spacecraft ground-based astronomy, and even aeronautics.